AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/vpn.md

 Requests to HTTP/HTTPS external services should be made by configuring the Java™ HTTP client's proxy configuration via AEM's proxy hosts/ports values.

-When making HTTP/HTTPS calls to external services on non-standard ports, no corresponding `portForwards` must be defined using Cloud Manager API's `__enableEnvironmentAdvancedNetworkingConfiguration` operation, as the port forwarding "rules" are defined "in code".
+When making HTTP/HTTPS calls to external services on any port, no corresponding `portForwards` must be defined using Cloud Manager API's `__enableEnvironmentAdvancedNetworkingConfiguration` operation, as the port forwarding "rules" are defined "in code".

 >[!TIP]
 >